Pokémon Go: Regional availability

-In mainland China, Google services are banned by the Great Firewall, whereas the GPS function in the game is blocked by Niantic.
-Players of Pokémon Go in China are required to install the game with App Store IDs from other regions and use VPN to access Google services in order to load the game, and some players even use a GPS spoofing app to bypass the GPS blocking.
-Some players also downloaded a clone app called City Spirit Go, which was released shortly after Pokémon Gos beta test in Japan.
-As of 2020, the official game is still unplayable in most parts of China, with GPS modules being blocked in-game.
+In mainland China, Google services are inaccessible due to the Great Firewall, and the GPS feature in Pokémon Go is blocked by Niantic.
+Players in China must install the game using App Store IDs from different regions and use VPNs to access Google services required to load the game.
+Some players resort to GPS spoofing apps to bypass the GPS restrictions.
+Some have turned to a clone app called City Spirit Go, which appeared shortly after Pokémon Go's beta test in Japan.
+As of 2020, the official game remains unplayable in many parts of China due to the in-game GPS modules being blocked.

-Following its launch on August 6, 2016, in Taiwan, the game became extremely popular.
-Taiwan's high degree of urbanization is conducive to the game's location-based features, and crowds of thousands played in the walkable metropolitan areas of Taipei, Taichung, Tainan, and Kaohsiung.
-Chen Ching-Po became notable as "Uncle Pokémon" for rigging seventy-two smartphones (with more than twenty Pokémon Go accounts) to his bicycle.
+After its release on August 6, 2016, in Taiwan Pokémon Go quickly gained immense popularity.
+The high level of urbanization in Taiwan provided an ideal environment for the game's location-based features, attracting large crowds of players in cities such as Taipei, Taichung, Tainan, and Kaohsiung.
+Chen Ching-Po, also known as "Uncle Pokémon", gained recognition for attaching seventy-two smartphones with over twenty Pokémon Go accounts to his bicycle.

-During its launch in Southeast Asia in August 2016, the game officially excluded Myanmar, but users in Thailand discovered that the game was fully playable in border cities near the nation.
-The game was released in the Balkans, Macau, and Central Asia in September 2016 and was also released throughout Africa, the Middle East, and South Asia by the year's conclusion.
+In August 2016, when the game was launched in Southeast Asia, Myanmar was initially excluded.
+However, users in Thailand discovered that the game was accessible in border cities near Myanmar.
+The game expanded to the Balkans, Macau, and Central Asia in September 2016.
+By the end of the year, it was also made available in Africa, the Middle East, and South Asia.

-On September 11, 2018, the game appeared in Russia's App Store and Google Play Store over two years after the first launch.
-However, Niantic did not officially announce this release.
+On September 11, 2018, the game was quietly released on Russia's App Store and Google Play Store, over two years after its initial launch.
+Niantic did not make an official announcement about this release.

 In May 2019, the game was released on the Samsung Galaxy Store.